-In order to fund its programs and services, the Commonwealth collects a variety of taxes and receives revenues from other non-tax sources, including the federal government and various fees, fines, court revenues, assessments, reimbursements, interest earnings and transfers from its non-budgeted funds, which are deposited in the General Fund, the Commonwealth Transportation Fund (formerly the Highway Fund) and other budgeted operating funds.
-Revenues deposited in such funds will be referred to as budgeted operating revenues in this Information Statement.
+In order to fund its programs and services, the Commonwealth collects a variety of taxes and receives revenues from other non-tax sources, including the federal government and various fees, fines, court revenues, assessments, reimbursements, interest earnings and transfers from its non-budgeted funds, which are deposited in the General Fund, the Commonwealth Transportation Fund (formerly the Highway Fund) and other operating budgeted funds.
+For purposes of this Information Statement, these funds will be referred to as budgeted operating funds, and revenues deposited in such funds will be referred to as budgeted operating revenues.
 In fiscal 2014, on a statutory basis, approximately 58.6% of the Commonwealth's budgeted operating revenues and other financing sources were derived from state taxes.
 In addition, the federal government provided approximately 22.5% of such revenues, with the remaining 18.9% provided from departmental revenues and transfers from non-budgeted funds.
 The measurement of revenues for the budgeted operating funds on a statutory basis differs from governmental revenues on a GAAP basis.
 See "Selected Financial Data - GAAP Basis; Revenues - GAAP Basis."
 The Commonwealth's executive and legislative branches establish the Commonwealth's budget using the statutory basis of accounting.